1. Prickly Pear Facts

 4. Health Benefits of Prickly Pear

-Prickly pear (Opuntia) is a succulent cactus characterized by flattened, fleshy, and jointed stem segments, or "pads," that are covered in spines and fine, barbed bristles called glochids.
 Prickly Pear (Opuntia), commonly called the prickly pear cactus, is a genus of flowering plants in the cactus family Cactaceae, many known for their flavourful fruit and showy flowers.

 Prickly pear tastes like a subtle cross between watermelon, kiwi, and berry, with a mildly sweet, slightly floral flavour.
 The texture is soft, juicy, and can be gritty from the small, edible seeds.
-Some people also compare the flavour to bubblegum, cucumber, or pear.
+Some people also compare the flavour to bubble-gum, cucumber, or pear.
 The fruit and leaves are edible.
 The most common culinary species is the "Barbary fig" (Opuntia ficus-indica).

 These plants can grow as shrubs or small trees, have small, scale-like leaves that drop early, and produce colourful, often yellow or orange, flowers.
 The plant also develops a pear-shaped, bristly fruit that varies in colour from red to purple, orange, yellow, or green.